Translate

 Leaving Veja de Frontera and the Bald-Headed Ibises, we started out in the direction of Cadiz, stopping for lunch at the small port of Sancti Petri.
 The view and weather were fabulous.

-We by-passed Cadiz and made a night stop in the town of Rota, which is further up the coast and before travelling on to Sanlúcar de Barrameda.
+We bypassed Cadiz and made a night stop in Rota, which is further up the coast, before travelling to Sanlúcar de Barrameda.

-It is there in Sanlúcar that we started our exploration of the Parque Nacional de Doñanas Eastern sector.
+In Sanlúcar, we started our exploration of the Parque Nacional de Doñanas Eastern sector.
 The Doñana is a massive area with borders on both banks of the Rio Guadalquivir.
-It is probably Europes best birdwatching location.
+It is probably Europe's best birdwatching location.

 Isla Sancti Petri and its Castello.

-Beyond Sanlúcar There are coastal salt pans at Bonanza, these are a thriving business with great lorries and lots of dust.
-Further along the coast however, the tarmacadam road disintegrates into a dirt track and it is here that we found disused saltpans falling into disrepair.
-This is where ships enter the river, headed for Sevilla with their cargos and this is the remote corner of the Parque where we started our exploration.
+Beyond Sanlúcar, Bonanza's coastal salt pans are a thriving business with great lorries and lots of dust.
+Further along the coast, however, the Tarmacadam road disintegrates into a dirt track, and it is here that we find disused saltpans falling into disrepair.
+This is where ships enter the river and head for Sevilla with their cargo, and this is the remote corner of the Parque where we started our exploration.

-Across the river are the huge sand dunes, stretching along the coast of the Playa de Castilla from Matalascañas.
+Across the river are the vast sand dunes stretching along the Playa de Castilla coast from Matalascañas.

 Circling over the Marsh in search of a meal.